AltonDsouza/Login-mysql/README.md

 # Login-mysql
-Login using server side php and mysql.
+Login form using server side php and mysql as database.(Use of Wamp/Lamp server)